Your first choice for

 The color coded chart below shows how pairing parents with different DNA (clear, carrier or affected) will affect the type of puppies they'll produce.
 A puppy can be considered "cleared by parentage" only if both parents are "clear."
 Please note, the percentage is only the average and can flex one way or another.

-Ichthyosis-A (ICH-A) is an autosomal recessive genetic mutation that affects the skin of Golden Retrievers.
+There are now two mutations of Ichthyosis in Golden Retrievers, and require seperate testing for each.
+Ichthyosis (ICH) and Ichthyosis 2 (ICH2) are an autosomal recessive genetic mutation that affects the skin of Golden Retrievers.
 The mutation prevents the outer layer of the epidermis from forming properly, resulting in skin that becomes darkened and thick, with excessive flaking.

 Degenerative Myelopathy (DM)